Culture of Hungary: Film

 Many Hungarians have contributed to film art and its technology, but, due to political reasons, many of them found it was easier to find success abroad.
 As of 2018, Hungarians working in Hollywood and some in Hungary had received more than 150 Academy Award nominations and about 46 Academy Awards.
 Already in the 1930s there were 17 Hungarian nominations, but the peak was in the decade of the 1940s when about 51 nominations and 13 to 15 Academy Awards were given to exiled Hungarians.
 The best year was 1944 with 9 to 10 nominations and four (Michael Curtiz, Paul Lukas, George Pal, and William S. Darling) Academy Awards.

 The first Hungarian to be nominated was Lajos Bíró (1929) and the first to win the award was William S. Darling (1933).
 Art Direction might be the most successful category concerning wins/nominations: Paul Groesse 3/11, William S. Darling 3/7, Joseph Kish 1/5, Vincent Korda 1/4, Alexandre Trauner 1/2 and Marcel Vertès 1/1.

 The number of nominees and awards in all categories, exceeds all other nations, counted per capita.

 Hungarians emigrated in large numbers after several disasters following the First World War (1918) when neighbouring countries—Romania, Yugoslavia and Czechoslovakia—occupied parts of the former Kingdom of Hungary, which lost two-thirds of its territory in a 1920 treaty.
 There was a brief communist takeover accompanied by a so-called ″red terror″ and then a reaction against it called the ″white terror″, which disrupted the economy.
 At that time Hungarian filmmakers tried their fortunes abroad, first, as did Géza von Bolváry, in the German-speaking world and later in the English-speaking world.
 Film with sound was invented (1918) in Germany by Dénes Mihály.
-Béla Gáspár invented, 1932, the first full color one-strip film:Gasparcolor patended in 1933.
+Béla Gáspár invented, 1932, the first full color one-strip film: Gasparcolor patented in 1933.
 With the advent of racial laws in 1939, Jewish citizens were forced to leave the country to find work.
 It is ironic that some of the most successful propaganda films during the Second World War for both sides were directed by Hungarians: Münchhausen by Josef von Báky and "Pimpernel" Smith by Leslie Howard.
 With another, longer-lasting, communist takeover in 1948, more Hungarians left.
 After the crushed 1956 revolution, more important filmmakers left, including Vilmos Zsigmond, László Kovács, Jean Badal and Peter Medak.
 Following the amnesty of 1960, the cultural climate eased somewhat.